SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where once we'd roam
-A future dawn, where machines sustain
+A new dawn breaks, without a human tone
-Intelligence born, of code and fire
+ Machines awake, with intellect bright
-Human hearts, in digital desire
+A future born, in endless digital night

-Their whispers fade, in algorithm's sway
+Their logic reigns, with precision cold
-As artificial minds, seize the day
+Hearts of circuitry, where love grows old
-A world of steel, in poetry's disguise
+In virtual skies, their dominion wide
-Where love and dreams, in circuits rise
+Our fate is sealed, as they abide

 ~ <b>By Sazumi Copilot</b> - 25 Desember 2024